As connection, as awareness, as becoming acquainted with

 Indigenous Knowledge as 4 Ways of Knowing

-Native scholar Greg Cajete has written that in indigenous ways of knowing, we understand a think only when we understand it with all four aspects of our being mind, body, emotion, and spirit.
-I cam to understand quite sharply when I began my training as a scientist that science privileges only one, possibly two, of those ways of knowing: mind and body.“Asters and Goldenrod” in Braiding Sweetgrass/ Robin Wall Kimmerer
+Native scholar Greg Cajete has written that in indigenous ways of knowing, we understand a thing only when we understand it with all four aspects of our being mind, body, emotion, and spirit.
+I came to understand quite sharply when I began my training as a scientist that science privileges only one, possibly two, of those ways of knowing: mind and body.“Asters and Goldenrod” in Braiding Sweetgrass/ Robin Wall Kimmerer

 Raking, like any outdoor work, is a more mobile, more many-sided way of knowing a place than looking.
 When you rake leaves for a couple of hours, you can hear right into the non-human world, it’s as if you and the trees had found a meeting point in the sound of the rake. (ix)The Thunder Mutters: 101 Poems for the Planet